-Setting Up a Home NAS in India: Hardware, Software, and Storage Guide
+Home NAS Setup in India: Complete Storage Guide

-A complete guide to building a home NAS in India, covering Synology vs QNAP vs DIY options, RAID configurations, TrueNAS vs OpenMediaVault, media streaming, and a full budget breakdown.
+Build a home NAS in India: Synology vs QNAP vs DIY, RAID configurations, TrueNAS vs OpenMediaVault, and full budget breakdown.

 Why I Built a Home NAS (And Why You Might Want One Too)

-A NAS (Network Attached Storage) solves all of these problems.
-It is essentially a small computer with multiple hard drives that sits on your network, accessible from any device in your home — and if configured properly, from anywhere in the world.
-Think of it as your private cloud.
-Your own Google Drive, Google Photos, Netflix library, and backup server all running on hardware you own, in your house, under your control.
+A NAS (Network Attached Storage) solves all of these problems at once.
+It's basically a small computer with multiple hard drives sitting on your network, accessible from any device in your home — and if you configure it right, from anywhere in the world.
+Think of it as your own Google Drive, Google Photos, Netflix library, and backup server all running on hardware you own, in your house, under your control.
+To make sure your NAS and other connected devices stay safe, our home network security guide covers proper isolation and protection.

-The best part?
-Once set up, it is mostly hands-off.
+Best part?
+Once it's set up, it's mostly hands-off.
 Files sync automatically, backups run on schedule, and your media library is always available.
-I have been running mine for about 18 months now, and it has fundamentally changed how I manage data.
+I've been running mine for about 18 months now, and it's changed how I manage data in ways I probably can't overstate.

 Off-the-Shelf NAS: Synology vs QNAP

-If you do not want to fiddle with hardware and just want something that works out of the box, Synology and QNAP are the two big names.
+If you don't want to fiddle with hardware and just want something that works out of the box, two names dominate the market.
+Let's look at both, warts and all.

 Synology

 Synology is the Apple of the NAS world.
 Their software (DiskStation Manager, or DSM) is incredibly polished — a web-based OS with a file manager, photo manager, office suite, Docker support, and a package center full of apps.
 Setup takes about 15 minutes.
-Even non-technical users can manage a Synology NAS.
+Even non-technical users can manage a Synology NAS without breaking a sweat.

 Popular models available in India:

 Synology's apps are the main selling point.
 Synology Photos is a Google Photos replacement with face recognition and timeline views.
-Synology Drive is a Dropbox/Google Drive replacement with file sync and versioning.
+Synology Drive works like Dropbox or Google Drive with file sync and versioning.
 Video Station organizes and streams your movie library.
 And Hyper Backup handles automated backups to external drives, other NAS devices, or cloud storage.

-The downside?
-Synology hardware is overpriced for the specs.
+Here's the catch, though.
+Synology hardware is overpriced for the specs you actually get.
 A DS224+ uses a 2018-era Celeron processor and 2 GB of RAM — components that cost a fraction of the price on the open market.
-You are paying for the software and ecosystem, similar to the Apple tax.
+You're paying for the software and ecosystem.
+Basically an Apple tax.
+Whether that tax is worth it depends entirely on how much you value your time versus your money.

 QNAP

 QNAP offers more powerful hardware at similar or lower prices.
-Their QTS operating system is feature-rich (arguably more features than Synology), but the interface is less intuitive and the software has had more security vulnerabilities historically.
+Their QTS operating system is feature-rich (arguably more features than Synology), but the interface is less intuitive.
+And I should mention — QNAP has had more security vulnerabilities historically, which isn't great for a device sitting on your home network 24/7.

 Popular models:

-The TS-464 is a powerhouse for the price — 8 GB RAM and a modern Intel N5095 mean it can handle Docker containers, virtual machines, and Plex transcoding simultaneously.
-If you want more than just file storage, QNAP gives you more headroom.
+That TS-464 is a beast for the price — 8 GB RAM and a modern Intel N5095 mean it can handle Docker containers, virtual machines, and Plex transcoding simultaneously.
+If you want more than just file storage, QNAP gives you significantly more headroom.
+I think for power users, it's probably the better value proposition.

-Here is the frustrating reality: Synology and QNAP availability in India is spotty.
+Here's the frustrating reality: Synology and QNAP availability in India is spotty at best.
 Amazon India carries some models, but pricing includes heavy import duties, and after-sales support is limited.
 You might find better deals on authorized resellers like ServerBasket, MDComputers, or PrimeABGB, but stock is inconsistent.
+One month a model's available.
+Next month, gone.

-This is one of the reasons I went the DIY route.
+That's one of the reasons I went the DIY route.
 And honestly, for anyone comfortable following a YouTube tutorial, DIY offers dramatically better value.
+It's not even close.

 The DIY Route: Build Your Own NAS

 Building your own NAS gives you full control over hardware and software.
-The cost savings over Synology/QNAP range from 30-60%, and you get significantly better hardware for the money.
+Cost savings over Synology and QNAP range from 30-60%, and you get significantly better hardware for the money.
+Seems like a no-brainer for anyone with even basic tech skills.

 Option 1: Repurpose an Old PC

-If you have an old desktop PC sitting in a closet, it is already a NAS waiting to happen.
+Got an old desktop PC sitting in a closet?
+It's already a NAS waiting to happen.
 Any PC from the last 8-10 years with at least a dual-core CPU, 4 GB RAM, and 2+ SATA ports can run NAS software comfortably.

 Minimum specs for a repurposed PC NAS: